 In order to ensure oversight of the most important decisions by North Sea Port, a supervisory body (in Dutch, toezichthoudend orgaan or TZO) was established.
 The Dutch and Flemish shareholder groups each put forth four members for the TZO, no more than two of whom (per country) may hold political office.
 The supervisory body consists of eight members.

 Members of the supervisory body

-- As vice-president, Bracke Sofie (Council of economic affairs and the port of the City of Ghent) takes over the duties of the president.
+- Sofie Bracke (Vice-Chair) (senior councillor of economy and the port of the city of Ghent)

 - Toon Colpaert (honorary chair of Infrabel)

-- Pijpelink Anita (deputy for cross-border collaborations for the province of Zeeland)
+- Anita Pijpelink (Commissioner for cross-border cooperation in the province of Zeeland)

-- Vader Albert (deputy mayor for the municipality of Vlissingen)
+- Kees Weststrate (alderman for the municipality of Borsele)